-The Equinox Hotel: New York City, New York
+Equinox Hotel New York: New York City, New York

-The Equinox Hotel, a contemporary high-rise hotel in Manhattan, doesn’t look out of place next to the neighboring modern-art Vessel structure in Hudson Yards.
+The Equinox Hotel New York, a contemporary high-rise hotel in Manhattan, doesn’t look out of place next to the neighboring modern-art Vessel structure in Hudson Yards.
 The renowned fitness brand’s wellness ethos extends to its first hotel, with a design that’s intended to help guests relax and rejuvenate during their stay.

 Eat an organic, healthy meal on the outdoor terrace overlooking New York, admire the Vessel while swimming laps in the pool, or take a workout class in the sprawling Equinox gym on-site.
 After, retreat to the guest rooms, which are optimized for sleep (with blackout curtains and ideal temperature settings) for a total reset.